 A Saudi man who wishes to marry a foreign woman is required by law to seek the permission of Saudi authorities.
-Since February 20, 2008, a regulation exists requiring Saudi men to sign a document giving irrevocable permission to their foreign wives and the children born of their union to travel in and out of the country without restrictions.
-In practice, authorities rarely require this document and it is not retroactive when signed.
+A regulation, enacted February 20, 2008, requires Saudi men to sign a document giving irrevocable permission to their foreign wives and the children born of their union to travel in and out of the country without restrictions.
+In practice, however, authorities rarely require this document and it is not retroactive when signed.
 Even with such documentation, foreign spouses and their children may still have difficulty leaving Saudi Arabia freely.
 Also, if a couple consisting of a foreigner and a Saudi living in Saudi Arabia divorce, the foreign parent cannot under any circumstances leave the country with the children born of their union even if he or she is granted custody rights.

-Visitors who overstay their visits in the Kingdom are subject to a fine of 10,000 Saudi Riyals (or $2,667) and incarceration pending deportation proceedings.
+Visitors who overstay their visits in the Kingdom are subject to a fine of up to15,000 Saudi Riyals (or $2,667) for the first violation and incarceration pending deportation proceedings.
+The U.S. Embassy is unable to intercede, reduce fines, or prevent incarceration for visitors who violate Saudi immigration law.
 You should request clarification from Saudi immigration authorities upon arrival as to your permitted length of stay.
 A common mistake among visitors is confusing the validity of a Saudi visa with the permitted length of stay in the Kingdom.
 Dates are calculated in accordance with the Hijri calendar.
 The U.S. Mission in Saudi Arabia has received several reports of U.S. citizens fined for inadvertently overstaying their permitted time in the Kingdom.
 It can take several weeks to resolve such an error with Saudi immigration authorities.
 You may now check your permitted length of stay online at the Visa Validity Service website by typing in your passport number and Saudi visa number.
 The Saudi Passport Department has also recently launched an online service to issue and renew residence permits, which requires registration and a PIN to access.